lostfictions/peerio-icebear/README.md

 In order to log in automatically, Good news, create 'autologin.json' in project root (gitignored) with your desired user: `{ "username":"", "passphrase":""}`

 ## Development policy

+### Dependencies

+When adding a dependency to peerio-icebear, you should add it to both the dependencies and peerDependencies.

 ### Errors

 #### Always use `Error` object when: